 If your brunch party is taking place in the middle of summer for instance, then you might want to opt for refreshing drinks that will help keep things cool like a whisky julep made with apple juice, garnished with fresh mint and served over loads of ice.

 Hosting near Bonfire Night?
 Then something like a smoky old fashioned could be just the right cocktail to help set the mood.

 When it comes to the drinks on offer, you can also choose whether you are going to have your cocktails ready-made for guests to enjoy or if you’ll add to the fun by providing them with everything they need to concoct their own: there’s always the option to set up a drinks cart complete with glasses, mixers, garnishes and a few bottles of The Glenlivet!

-If you’re still stuck on what to dish up, we’ve put together some brunch party menu ideas to help give you some inspiration for your next get-together.
+If you’re hosting a brunch party but you’re still stuck on what to dish up, we’ve put together some brunch party menu ideas to give you some inspiration for your next get-together.